A simple example

 Print out the counts

-The last part of our dataflow program will use the capture operator to mark the output of our reduction as the dataflow's final output.
+The last part of our dataflow program will use an output operator to mark the output of our reduction as the dataflow's final output.

-To run the example, we'll need to introduce one more function,
+To run the example, we just need to call the execution script.

 When we call

-run_main(), our dataflow program will begin running, Bytewax will read the input items and epoch from our input generator, push the data through each step in the dataflow, and return the captured output.
+bytewax.run, our dataflow program will begin running, Bytewax will read the input items from our input generator, push the data through each step in the dataflow, and return the captured output.
 We then print the output of the final step.

 Here is the complete output when running the example: